curvenote-themes/landing/README.md

-# landing-theme
+# curvenote-landing

-A landing page theme
+A professional landing page theme by Curvenote